c4arl0s/OxfordGuideToEnglishGrammar/README.md

 | Adverb       | Adverb of manner:suddenly, quickly.
 Adverb of frequency: always, often.
 Adverb of place: there, nearby.
 Linking adverb: too, also. |
 | Determiner   | Linking adverb: too, also.
 Possessive: my, his.
 Demonstrative: this, that.
 Quantifier: all, three.                                  |

+# Phrases

+There are five kinds of phrase.

+1. **Verb phrase**: come, had thought, was left, will be climbing

+A verb phrase has an ordinary verb (come, thought, left, climbing) and may also have an auxiliary (had, was, will).

+2. Noun phrase: a goodflight, his crew, we

+A noun phrase has a noun (flight), which usually has a determiner (a) and/or adjective (good) in front of it.
+A noun phrase can also be a pronoun (we).

+3. Adjective phrase: pleasant, very late

+An adjective phrase has an adjective, sometimes with an adverb of degree (very).

+4. Adverb phrase: quickly, almost certainly

+An adverb phrase has an adverb, sometimes with an adverb of degree (almost).

+5. Prepositional phrase: after lunch, on the aircraft

+A prepositional phrase is a preposition + noun phrase.

 # 2. [The simple sentence](https://github.com/c4arl0s/OxfordGuideToEnglishGrammar#sentence-and-text)
 # 3. [Statements, questions, imperatives and exclamations](https://github.com/c4arl0s/OxfordGuideToEnglishGrammar#sentence-and-text)